 Why it made the list: 1040.com charges $25 for any type of return, no matter how much you earn or what the source.
 You can prepare both federal and state returns as part of that price, which includes email and live chat support access.
 You can even sign up for the service and use it for free.
 You only have to pay if you’re satisfied with your return, and are ready to send it to the IRS.
 You can even pay the fee out of your refund, but that will require an additional $24.95.
 And you can purchase the audit protection package for an additional cost of $29.95.

 What holds it back: The software isn’t the easiest to use, and it doesn’t work especially well for more complicated returns, such as those who are self-employed or own rental property.
 1040.com will work best for those with moderately complicated returns.
-If you’re self-employed, have rental income, or some other complication, look into another software on this list.
+If you’re self-employed, have rental income, or have some other complications, look into another software on this list.

 OLT.com is a free tax-preparation software, that also provides customer service and audit support for an additional fee.